Part of the security infrastructure for AI agents

 • No audit trails for agent actions or decisions

-The AIM Solution
+The AIM response

 • Unique cryptographic identity for every agent

-• Capability-based access with runtime enforcement
+• Capability based access with runtime enforcement

 • Automatic MCP server discovery and attestation